oVirt/ovirt-site/source/feature/migration-network.html.md

     -   Just like choosing the destination host, the user may choose a specific migration network.
 If host is not selected then allow to choose from cluster's networks.
 The default should be the cluster's migration network.

 3.  migration verb.
-    -   For the a modern cluster level, with migration network defined on the destination host, an additional *miguri* parameter should be added to the `migrate` command
+    -   For a modern cluster level, with migration network defined on the destination host, an additional *dstqemu* parameter should be added to the `migrate` command

 ### Development Phases